Walking Pneumonia in Children

 How is walking pneumonia diagnosed in a child?

 Your child’s healthcare provider can often diagnose walking pneumonia with a physical exam of your child.
-He or she will ask about your child’s symptoms.
+They will ask about your child’s symptoms.
 Your child will also need a chest X-ray.
-Your child may also need other tests such as blood tests. they often aren’t needed.
+Your child may also need other tests such as blood tests.
+But they often aren’t needed.